hanwenzhang123/fullstack-note/01-note/README.md

 - 'inline-block' - allow elements to sit to left & right, top & bottom margins and padding, height and width

 #### position
-- `static` - default, follow the flow
+- `static` - default, follow the flow into the page as it normally would
-- `relative` - almost same as static, but you can change the position relatively to the docs (its normal position), can even overflow
+- `relative` - almost same as static, but you can change the position relatively to the docs (its normal position), can even overflow (the ability to use z-index)
 - `absolute` - other elements render as this absolute element does not even exist, relative to the nearest positioned ancestor
 - `fixed` - fixed based on the doc and always stick to where it is
 - `sticky` - combination of relative and relative stick to the position based on the users scroll position

 #### Difference Between Relative and Absolute
 - `position: relative` - starts from where the element would be in the normal document flow
-- `position: absolute` - removed from the normal document flow, placed in an exact location where you tell it to go on the page, relative to the nearest positioned ancestor (focus on the parent)
+- `position: absolute` - removed from the normal document flow, placed in an exact location where you tell it to go on the page, relative to the nearest positioned ancestor (focus on the parent).

 #### media queries
 - for responsive design, change the styling once the size reaches a certain value